 EQUAL EMPLOYMENT OPPORTUNITY POLICY

 RVARC is proud to be an equal employment opportunity employer and to provide a work environment that is free of discrimination and harassment.
 Employment decisions at RVARC are based on agency need, job requirements, and individual qualifications, without regard to any status protected by law.
-Studies have shown that women and people of color are less likely to apply for jobs unless they believe they can perform every job description task.
 We are most interested in finding the best candidate for the job, and that candidate may come from a less traditional background.
 RVARC may consider an equivalent combination of knowledge, skills, education, and experience to meet minimum qualifications.
 If you are interested in applying, we encourage you to think broadly about your background and skill set for the role.

 TITLE VI POLICY